sunjeevg97/EasyTutor/README.md

+# EasyTutor
-# EasyTutor seamlessly connects students with tutors in their area
+seemlessly connecting students with tutors in their area